tosc/vim/README.md

 ## FRESH INSTALL
 #### ALL

-1. Create a vimrc with the line:
+1. Create a vimrc with the lines:
 ```VimL
 "let g:minimalMode = 1
 "let g:disablePlugins = 1